What Is Usability, Really?

 The Good, The Bad, and therefore the Anti

 Let’s say you run a members-only website for clown car mechanics.
 It’s tons of great content on one tiny site.
 Members pay a subscription monthly until they cancel it. the worth might look small, but you get such a lot out of it!
-You don’t want people to cancel their account, obviously, but it’s necessary to permit it, obviously.
+You don’t want people to cancel their accounts, but it’s necessary to permit it.
 Otherwise, all of them might repaint their faces with one tear and a frowny mouth.
 Let’s say we’re designing that cancellation process.

 Good UX